mrdevlar/phishpicks/docs/README.md

 - `phishpicks` to start

 ## Commands
-- `help` - to list all commands, like below
+- `help` - to list all commands, like below, within a menu it'll also give you menu specific help
 ```
 _____ COMMANDS _____
      help: This List